pepebaselga/DuoFind/README.md

 # DuoFind
-Cornell's Digital Lost and Found
+Cornell's Digital Lost and Found by Pepe Baselga-Garriga and Nicholas Josephson